Tesla

 We currently have manufacturing facilities in the U.S. in California, New York, Texas and Nevada.
 At these facilities, we manufacture and assemble, among other things, vehicles, certain vehicle parts and components, such as our battery packs and battery cells, energy storage components and systems and solar products and components.

-Internationally, we also have manufacturing facilities in China and Germany, which allows us to increase the affordability of our vehicles for customers in local markets by reducing transportation and manufacturing costs and eliminating the impact of unfavorable tariffs.
-In March 2023, we announced the location of our next Gigafactory in Monterrey, Mexico.
-Generally, we continue to expand production capacity at our existing facilities.
-We also intend to further increase cost-competitiveness in our significant markets by strategically adding local manufacturing.
+Internationally, we also have manufacturing facilities in China and Germany, which allows us to increase the affordability of our vehicles for customers in local markets by reducing transportation and manufacturing costs and limiting the impact of unfavorable tariffs.
+Generally, we continue to expand production capacity at our existing facilities, and strive to increase cost-competitiveness in our significant markets by strategically adding local manufacturing, including through partnerships with suppliers.

 Supply Chain

-Our products use thousands of parts that are sourced from hundreds of suppliers across the world.
-We have developed close relationships with vendors of key parts such as battery cells, electronics and complex vehicle assemblies.
-Certain components purchased from these suppliers are shared or are similar across many product lines, allowing us to take advantage of pricing efficiencies from economies of scale.
+Our products use parts sourced from thousands of suppliers globally.
+We have developed close relationships with key partners that supply battery cells, electronics and complex vehicle assemblies.
+Certain components purchased from these suppliers are shared or are similar across many product lines, allowing us to take advantage of pricing efficiencies through economies of scale.

-Our products use various raw materials including aluminum, steel, cobalt, lithium, nickel and copper.
+Our products use various raw materials including aluminum, steel, lithium, nickel and copper.
 Pricing for these materials is governed by market conditions and may fluctuate due to various factors outside of our control, such as supply and demand and market speculation.
-We strive to execute long-term supply contracts for such materials at competitive pricing when feasible, and we currently believe that we have adequate access to raw materials supplies to meet the needs of our operations.
+We strive to execute long-term supply contracts for such materials at competitive pricing when feasible, and actively manage supply of raw materials to meet the needs of our operations.
+We continue to localize and de-risk our supply chains across regions, including through vertical integration where possible, such as our in-house lithium refinery in Texas, which began operations in January 2026.

 Governmental Programs, Incentives and Regulations